Thomas Markle Might Have Met With Royal Staff Regarding Meghan, Suggests An Expert

 — www.rightnownews.us (@RightNowNews_us) April 5, 2019

-But that’s not to say that there’s not traces of Thomas Markle in the news.
+But that’s not to say that there are no traces of Thomas Markle in the news.
 Recently, an insider revealed the future grandfather’s thoughts and emotions surrounding the arrival of the royal baby.
 Thomas reportedly didn’t even know about the new Sussex Instagram account, detailed The Inquisitr.

 These reports are much different, however, than if Thomas was on national TV relaying his feelings directly to the camera.